Animals in a Permaculture System: Meeting livestock needs, a primer

 They can also clear acres of brambles and/or poison oak in a matter of days.
 Design makes the difference.

-If you’re at all considering bringing these smart, gorgeous, and hilarious animals into your system, check out this lovely article/personal case study, Permaculture Alpacas by Claire Gregory.
+If you’re at all considering bringing these smart, gorgeous, and hilarious animals into your system, check out this lovely article / personal case study about alpaca permaculture: Permaculture Alpacas by Claire Gregory.

 Many permaculture sites keep rabbits for manure, meat, and weed control.
 They’re easy, quiet, and don’t take up a ton of space, though it’s hard to keep them free-range because they are quickly stolen by raptors, so you end up having to keep them in cages, which might not be preferable for some designers.